Exploring Movement Opposites

 This activity will introduce and explore the concept of opposites through movement.

 - Introduce the activity at the front of the class or in the center of a circle.

 - Introduce the concept of opposites.
 Source the definition from students.

-- Offer a few terms such as fast, high, big.
+- Offer a few terms such as fast, high, and big.
 The example terms could also come from stories or concepts they are covering in class; they can be simple or complex.
-Ask students to help students name the opposites.
+Ask students to help name the opposites.
 It may be useful to chart these on the wall or have visual vocabulary displayed.

 - Start moving at one speed and encourage students to move at the opposite.

 - Once all students are with you, switch and wait for students to respond.
 Repeat.

 - As students strengthen their ability to respond to changes, vary the amount of time you spend at one speed before switching to the other.
 Repeat the process with levels—high and low.